WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 This release also includes a couple of new drivers:
 * `Analog.WaterLevel` is driver that represents common analog water level sensors to detect both the presense and depth of water.

 * `Audio.Mp3.Yx5300` is an MP3 player controlled over serial.
-It's now possible to add sound effects or music to your Meadow proejct.
+It's now possible to add sound effects or music to your Meadow project.

 ## Updating